ZhiwenShao/MCNet-Extension/README.md

 This face alignment tool is based on Caffe [1].
-It is the C++ implementation of our method MCNet.
-It is worth mentioning that this implementation is an extended version of MCNet [2].
+It is the C++ implementation of an extended version of our method MCNet.

 It is a Microsoft Visual Studio 2013 solution "MCNet.sln".